 Priority #3: Education

 Barriers to accessing educational opportunities exists for newcomers in Regina.
-Challenges such as wait times for English classes, lack of availability child care spaces, discrimination, funding issues, stress from all of the changes, feelings of isolation and lack of cultural supports present obstacles that are difficult to overcome.
+Challenges such as lack of availability of child care spaces, discrimination, funding issues, stress from all of the changes, feelings of isolation and lack of cultural supports present obstacles that are difficult to overcome.

-The promotion and development of informal language learning opportunities plays a crucial role in helping to fill gaps when needed.
+Local agencies provide Stage 1 and 2 Language Programs and LINC Classes (outlined below).
+The promotion and development of informal language learning opportunities also plays a crucial role in helping to fill gaps when needed.

 100-2445 13th Avenue